0x000eHx/DARP/README.md

 |---------------------------------------------------------|
 | ![TalsperreMalter_grid](media/TalsperreMalter_grid.jpg) |

+## Installation
+You need [Anaconda](https://www.anaconda.com/products/individual#Downloads).
+Download all necessary packages and libraries by importing the environment `conda_gridding_darp_enviroment.yaml` file inside the Anaconda Navigator.
+This creates a fresh environment for this project.

+## Run & Setup

+To run this project start `multiRobotPathPlanner.py` inside the new environment.
+Most important triggers and parameters are situated in the `__main__`.
+The example lake geojson-file above shows "Talsperre Malter.geojson", but I included more example files of lakes in Saxony (Germany) in the `dams_single_geojsons` folder.
+Saxony completely and another water area only file is included inside `overall_geojsons`.
+If you want to play around with your own files I included some code to filter geojson-files with geopandas in the `extract.py` file.
+At the start of the grid generation

+I'll add more code to download and use online geo spacial resources soon.
+Then it will be possible to choose which lake/area to download from a list or whatever.
+Still in progress...
+At the moment it is only possible to analyze offline geojson-files.
+Inside the grid generation the geojson-file gets filtered for the biggest area to analyze, but at creation time of the DARP instance it checks for sanity and continuity anyway.

+Set up the impact of the video export inside the DARP to your likings.
+The video export decreases iteration speed drastically at the moment.
+So I create and write a video frame every 5th iteration.
+Increase or decrease this "framerate" inside `video_export_add_frame`.
+If the assignment steps are not necessary you can turn the video export off in the `__main__` of `multiRobotPathPlanner.py`.

+If you don't want to define your initial start points all the time I created `get_random_start_points` helper function to search for a certain number.
+This does set points inside the possible tiles at the banks of the left side.
+Always match the number and size of the portions in `__main__` to them.

 ## Work in Progress
-- [x] fix DARP algorithm
+- [x] contributed fix of DARP algorithm to DARP-Python project
 - [x] get rid of the element-wise matrix manipulation loops by using numpy
-- [x] make area input size dynamical
+- [x] remove area input size restrictions, now flexible
-- [x] clear project of bloat / unused code and array generations
+- [x] clear project of bloat / unused code and array generations (to increase speed)
 - [x] gridding of geospacial data of any given lake(area) into tiles with a defined edge length (using [geopandas](https://geopandas.org/en/stable/getting_started/introduction.html) and [shapely](https://shapely.readthedocs.io/en/stable/project.html)) and use as input for DARP
 - [x] using python [multiprocessing](https://docs.python.org/3/library/multiprocessing.html) to speed up the grid generation
-- [x] generate gif animation and video of calculation process
+- [x] generate gif animation and video of calculation process + final assignment matrix image
 - [x] speed up DARP calculations by using [numba](https://numba.readthedocs.io/en/stable/index.html)
-- [x] optimize (numba jitted) code
+- [x] optimize (numba jitted) loops to only operate inside relevant tiles inside the grid (speedup)
-- [ ] take defined number of tiles per drone start point as input (keep alternative `portions`?)
+- [ ] take defined number of tiles per drone start point as input (keep alternative `portions`?) and recommend a minimum number of start points
-- [ ] transformation of path planning way for every region to WGS 84 path
+- [ ] transformation of path planning way for every region to WGS 84 path + save to file
+- [ ] numba speedup for kruskal and path planning?!
 - [ ] divide area even further: create layers for inner and outer region inside lake area / rework gridding
-- [ ] using multiple CPU cores to calculate different areas
+- [ ] using multiple processes to calculate different regions of a lake and make calculation more efficient
-- [ ] _(optional) build GUI for users to define areas and (number of) layers manually_
+- [ ] keep usage of pygame? _(optional) build GUI for users to define areas and (number of) layers manually_